 Data visualization: Being able to create charts and graphs is a significant part of being a data scientist.
 Familiarity with the following tools should prepare you to do the work:

-Machine learning: Incorporating machine learning into your work as a data scientist means continuously improving the quality of the data you gather and potentially being able to predict the outcomes of future datasets.
+Machine learning: Incorporating machine learning and deep learning into your work as a data scientist means continuously improving the quality of the data you gather and potentially being able to predict the outcomes of future datasets.
 A course in machine learning can get you started with the basics.

 Big data: Some employers may want to see that you have some familiarity grappling with big data.
 Some of the software frameworks used to process big data include Hadoop and Apache Spark.